awsdocs/amazon-route53-docs/doc_source/query-logs.md

 The domain or subdomain that was specified in the request\.

 **Query type**
 Either the DNS record type that was specified in the request, or `ANY`\.
-For information about the types that Route 53 supports, see [Supported DNS Record Types](ResourceRecordTypes.md)\.
+For information about the types that Route 53 supports, see [Supported DNS record types](ResourceRecordTypes.md)\.

 **Response code**
 The DNS response code that Route 53 returned in response to the DNS query\.